nus-cs2103-AY1718S2/addressbook-level4/collated/functional/EdwardKSG.md

     public static final String TASK_PAGE = "tasklist.html";
     public static final String FILE_FAILURE = "Something is wrong with the file system.";
     public static final String COMMAND_FORMAT = COMMAND_WORD + "INDEX";
-    public static final String MESSAGE_TITLE_CONSTRAINTS = "The index should be an index in the task list displayed"
+    public static final String MESSAGE_INDEX_CONSTRAINTS = "The index should be an index in the task list displayed"
             + "to you.
 It must be an integer that does not exceed the number of tasks in the list.";

     public static final String MESSAGE_USAGE = COMMAND_WORD
             + ": Mark task with the given index in the list as incompleted.\n"
             + "Parameters: INDEX (an index in the task list)\n "
-            + "Example: " + COMMAND_WORD;
+            + "Example: " + COMMAND_WORD + 1;

-    public static final String MESSAGE_SUCCESS = "Reset task list: %1$s";
+    public static final String MESSAGE_SUCCESS = "Reset task: %1$s";
+    public static final String MESSAGE_NO_ACTION = "This task is not completed yet: %1$s";
-    public static final String RESET_FAILURE = "Failed to mark it as incompleted.
+    public static final String RESET_FAILURE = "Error.
+Failed to mark it as incompleted.
 Index: %1$s";

     private int index;